sujonraihan/ibcs/Backup/module2-simpana-installation.md

 ## Conclusion

-এই মডিউলে Simpana Software installation এর সমস্ত গুরুত্বপূর্ণ aspects আলোচনা করা হয়েছে। শিক্ষার্থীরা এই knowledge ব্যবহার করে তারা নিজেরাই Simpana environment install এবং configure করতে পারবে।
+This module has covered all important aspects of Simpana Software installation.
+Students can use this knowledge to install and configure Simpana environments themselves.

 **Key Takeaways:**
 - System requirements understanding